digitalservicebund/ris-norms/README.md

 * "Norms", which makes explicit that within RIS, we're explicitly dealing with federal laws and similar documents (and not, for example, with court verdicts)

 # Structure of the Repository
 This is a mono-repository containing several software products.
-Right now, there's two of them:
+Right now, there's three of them:
+* [`./frontend`](./frontend/): The main browser-based entry point for users of _RIS-norms_
-* `./time-machine`: A command line tool for applying LDML_de change commands to existing laws
+* [`./time-machine`](./time-machine/): A command line tool for applying LDML_de change commands to existing laws
-* `./vscode-extension`: A VSCode extension supporting workflows on LDML_de change commands
+* [`./vscode-extension`](./vscode-extension): A VSCode extension supporting workflows on LDML_de change commands

+Each product has its own `README.md` with more details.

-# How to run
+# How to run the VSCode Extension and the Time Machine locally

 ## Prerequisites
 * `Java 17` (check by running `java --version` in a terminal/shell)